Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Invariant Volumes and the Cohomology Equation

-Under this assumption, \eqref{eq:curvemany} can be presented in a surprisingly nice way.
-In this case, the divergence can be described by an equivalence class of 1-forms.
-The density form, defined below, is a representative element from this class. \begin{definition} Let $\mathscr{C}$ be a (natural) realization of $\mathcal{D}^*\subset T^*Q$.
-Then, define the \textit{density form} to be the following 1-form
+Under this assumption, \eqref{eq:affine_divergence} can be presented in a surprisingly nice way.
+In this case, the divergence can be described by an equivalence class of ``affine-forms.''
+The density form and density function, defined below, is a representative element from this class. \begin{definition} Let $\mathscr{C}$ be an affine realization of $M\subset T^*Q$ of the form \eqref{eq:affine_constraint}.
+Then, define the \textit{density form} and the \textit{density function} to be

+respectively. \end{definition} Studying this pair, $(\vartheta_{\mathscr{C}},\zeta_\mathscr{C})$, provides necessary and sufficient conditions for the existence of basic densities. \begin{theorem} For a natural Hamiltonian system subject to affine constraints, there exists an invariant volume of the form $(\pi_Q^*\tilde{\rho})\mu_{\mathscr{C}}$ if and only if there exists functions $\varphi_\gamma$ such that